hxr413/Harvard-CS50-2023/Week8/README.md

 `index.html` and `styles.css` in folder `trivia`
 > check50 not applicable
 - I didn't change anything in `styles.css`, but just uploaded it so that if anyone opens `index.html`, it will look good.
+- Thanks to @727021#9153 from CS50 Discord server for telling me about using `preventDefault` to stop the page from reloading when submitting the form.

 ### [Problem Set 8 Description](https://cs50.harvard.edu/x/2023/psets/8/)
 `index.html` and `styles.css` in folder `homepage`